 The Cape Symphony is one of more than 110 national and international organizations chosen for this program.
 Since 2003, Carnegie Hall has partnered with professional, community, and university orchestras across the US and around the world to support their existing education programs and strengthen their partnerships with local schools.
-Visit carnegiehall.org/LinkUp for a complete list of participants and further details.
+Visit carnegiehall.org/LinkUp for a complete list of participants.

 "As a music therapist and educator, I highly value the educational outreach opportunities offered by Cape Conservatory.
 The Link Up curriculum keeps us on track with musical learning objectives, rhythm exploration, gross motor activities, and important music history.
 In a busy world of teaching, having these resources already prepared for us helps enrich my classes and my student’s lives with music."

 - Sarah Jane Mason, MT-BC, Instructor of Performing Arts & Wellness, Music Therapist-Board Certified